Diamond color

 A chemically pure and structurally perfect diamond is perfectly transparent with no hue, or color.
 However, in reality almost no gem-sized natural diamonds are absolutely perfect.
 The color of a diamond may be affected by chemical impurities and/or structural defects in the crystal lattice.
 Depending on the hue and intensity of a diamond's coloration, a diamond's color can either detract from or enhance its value.
-For example, most white diamonds are discounted in price when more yellow hue is detectable, while intense pink diamonds or blue diamonds (such as the Hope Diamond) can be dramatically more valuable.
+For example, most colorless (white) diamonds are discounted in price when more yellow hue is detectable, while intense pink diamonds or blue diamonds (such as the Hope Diamond) can be dramatically more valuable.
 Of all colored diamonds, red diamonds are the rarest.
 The Aurora Pyramid of Hope displays a spectacular array of naturally colored diamonds, including red diamonds.

 History of color grading

 Color grading of diamonds was performed as a step of sorting rough diamonds for sale by the London Diamond Syndicate.

 As the diamond trade developed, early diamond grades were introduced.
 Without any co-operative development, these early grading systems lacked standard nomenclature and consistency.
 Some early grading scales were; I, II, III; A, AA, AAA; A, B, C. Numerous terms developed to describe diamonds of particular colors: golconda, river, jagers, cape, blue white, fine white, gem blue, brown, etc.